-Co-op Funeral plans also have a wider range of payment terms than many and can take monthly instalments over as much as 25 years depending on your age: all payments need to be made by the time you reach 80.
-Unlike some firms, they also allow anyone over 18 to buy a plan, where many restrict plans to those over 50.
+Co-op Funeral plans also have a wider range of payment terms than many and can take monthly installments over as much as 25 years depending on your age: all payments need to be made by the time you reach 80.
+Unlike some firms, they also allow anyone over 18 to buy a plan, where many funeral plan companies restrict plans to those over 50.

 Co-op Funeral Plans for Burial include:

 - Funeral Directors services to make funeral arrangements.

 - Arranging funeral service (at a local cemetery, churchyard or graveyard.)

 - Caring for the deceased including the use of a private chapel of rest.
 Embalming is not included.